 - problems with electrolyte imbalances or elimination

-During the procedure, your doctor will measure the length from your baby’s nose or mouth to his or her stomach.
+During the procedure, your doctor will measure the length from your baby’s nose or mouth to their stomach.
 Your doctor will then cut the tube so it is just the right length for your infant.
-Then, he or she will rinse the tip of the tube with sterile water to sterilize and lubricate it.
-Next, he or she will insert the tube very carefully into your infant’s mouth or nose.
+Then, they will rinse the tip of the tube with sterile water to sterilize and lubricate it.
+Next, they will insert the tube very carefully into your infant’s mouth or nose.

-After it is placed, your doctor will check the tube for correct placement by inserting a small amount of sterile water or formula into the tube and listen.
+After it is placed, your doctor will check the tube for correct placement by inserting a small amount of sterile water or formula into the tube and listening for the contents to enter the stomach, indicating that it has been placed correctly.
 When the tube is inserted, it is taped to the nose or mouth so it stays in place.
 If your infant has sensitive skin or a skin condition, your doctor may use a pectin barrier, or paste, to make sure the skin doesn’t tear when the tape is removed.
+In order to confirm proper placement, your physician may order an X-ray of your child’s abdomen to ensure that the tube is in the stomach.

 After the feeding is complete, your doctor will either cap off the tube or remove it.
 You should make sure your infant remains upright or inclined to prevent the feeding from being regurgitated.

 There are very few risks associated with feeding tube use.
-However, it can be painful for the infant, no matter how gently it is inserted.
-When it is painful, try using a pacifier with sucrose (sugar) to provide relief.
+However, it can be uncomfortable for the infant, no matter how gently it is inserted.
+If your child begins to cry or show signs of discomfort, try using a pacifier with sucrose (sugar) to provide relief.

 Other side effects include: